wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

 ---

 ## Acknowledgments
-Simulation code received from Dr. Sybil Prince-Nelson; Department of Mathematics, Washington and Lee University
+Simulation code received from Dr. Sybil Prince-Nelson; Department of Mathematics, Washington and Lee University.

 Feedback and debugging assistance provided with help from Claude (Anthropic).